 Can I Make Them Smaller or Larger?

 Absolutely!
-If you prefer thinner, shoestring fries or steak fries, you can always cut to how you like.
+If you prefer thinner shoestring fries or thicker steak fries, you can always cut to how you like.

 Just keep in mind, though, that your bake time can vary.
-Bake until they’re golden and have a crispy outside, tender inside.
+Bake until the outside is golden brown and crispy and the inside is tender.

 Are you a fry dipper or do you like to enjoy them as is?
 I’m definitely a dipper!
 Some delicious fry dips are:

 - BBQ Sauce

 - Mayo mixed with curry powder, ketchup, BBQ sauce or hot sauce)

 - And, of course, vinegar (malt or regular) is always lovely to drizzle over top!